softwaremill/jekyll-softwaremill/_posts/company/2015-05-26-comparing-akka-stream-scalaz-stream.md

 }
 ```

 Note the `ParseLinesStage` and `IntersperseStage` in the Akka version: these are transformation stages which have to be written by hand (or copied from the "streams cookbook"), they are not included in the distribution, at least yet.
 See the full example source [TransferTransformFile.scala](https://github.com/softwaremill/streams-tests/blob/master/src/main/scala/com/softwaremill/streams/TransferTransformFile.scala).
 Here, scalaz-stream provides a richer set of combinators out-of-the-box.
-And to be honest, reading lines from a file seems like a pretty basic use-case so I’m surprised it’s not present in akka-streams.
+And to be honest, reading lines from a file seems like a pretty basic use-case so I'm surprised it's not present in akka-streams.

-Again, let’s run a performance comparison of the two implementations, transferring files of sizes 10, 100 and 500MB.
+Again, let's run a performance comparison of the two implementations, transferring files of sizes 10, 100 and 500MB.
 The tests are executed in random order on the same machine with a SSD:

 <table>
   <thead>